5 questions heading into Tuesday’s Democratic primaries

 Voting clusters large numbers of people at polling stations often staffed by older workers and volunteers — exactly the dynamic medical experts want to avoid right now.
-Sen. Bernie Sanders on Sunday suggested delaying Tuesday’s votes even though the governors of Illinois and Ohio insisted they could go forward.
+Sen. Bernie Sanders on Sunday suggested delaying Tuesday’s votes.
+And on Monday night, Ohio’s Republican governor Mike DeWine agreed, saying the state’s health director would declare a health emergency and order the polls closed.

 WHO WILL VOTE?